MarkoPortero/Assignment2/README.md

 # Assignment2
-following simple number guessing game that utilizes client/server communication.
+Simple number guessing game that utilizes client/server communication.
 Overall during the game the server generates a target random integer value in the range “lowerLimit” to “upperLimit” and then accepts guess attempts from the client until the client sends a number that matches the target number.